A

 For

-we will create the fragment_one
+FragmentOne we will create the fragment_one layout and for FragmentTwo the fragment_two respectively.

 Right click on

-folder → New → Android XML File and name the xml file.
-Choose the LinearLayout
+res/layout folder → New → Android XML File and name the xml file.
+Choose the LinearLayout as root element, as shown in the picture below, and then press Finish.

 Open the

-file on the “fragment_one.xml” tab and paste the following code.
+res/layout/frament_one.xml file on the “fragment_one.xml” tab and paste the following code.

 fragment_one.xml:

-02 | < LinearLayout |
+02 | <LinearLayout |

-03 | xmlns:android = "http://schemas.android.com/apk/res/android" |
+03 | xmlns:android="http://schemas.android.com/apk/res/android" |

-04 | android:layout_width = "match_parent" |
+04 | android:layout_width="match_parent" |

-05 | android:layout_height = "match_parent" |
+05 | android:layout_height="match_parent" |

-06 | android:orientation = "vertical" |
+06 | android:orientation="vertical" |

-07 | android:background = "#00ffff" > |
+07 | android:background="#00ffff"> |

 08 |

-09 | < TextView |
+09 | <TextView |

-10 | android:id = "@+id/textView1" |
+10 | android:id="@+id/textView1" |

-11 | android:layout_width = "match_parent" |
+11 | android:layout_width="match_parent" |

-12 | android:layout_height = "match_parent" |
+12 | android:layout_height="match_parent" |

-13 | android:layout_weight = "1" |
+13 | android:layout_weight="1" |

-14 | android:text = "This is fragment No.1" |
+14 | android:text="This is fragment No.1" |

-15 | android:textStyle = "bold" /> |
+15 | android:textStyle="bold" /> |

 16 |

-17 | </ LinearLayout > |
+17 | </LinearLayout> |

 With the same way, we are going to make the layout for the second fragment.